Engee documentation

 Algorithms

 Phase modulation is a method of linear baseband modulation in which a message modulates the phase of a signal with a constant amplitude.
-Binary phase shift keying (BPSK) is a two—phase modulation scheme in which 0 and 1 in a binary message are represented by two different phase states of the carrier signal.
+Binary phase shift keying (BPSK) is a two—phase modulation scheme in which 0 and 1 The binary message is represented by two different phase states of the carrier signal.

 The BPSK signal has two phases: 0 and π.
 The probability of a bit error in the AWGN channel is